Herbalist sentenced to jail after death of 13-year-old diabetic boy he treated

 The victim's parents alleged Morrow came to their home in south Los Angeles in August 2014 after their son became severely ill and "semi-comatose" due to complications from his diabetes.

-The herbalist again advised the parents to administer the herbs he was selling and urged them not to give Edgar his insulin, the parents told prosecutors, Feuer's statement said.
+The herbalist again advised the parents to administer the herbs he was selling and urged them not to give Edgar his insulin, the parents told prosecutors, according to Feuer's statement.

 Edgar went into cardiac arrest shortly after, and died the next day at Harbor-UCLA Medical Center, according to prosecutors.